-A patient who progressed normally during the first stage of labour until a cervical dilatation of 7 cm reaches full dilatation of the cervix after a further five hours.
+A patient who progressed normally during the first stage of labour until a cervical dilatation of 7 cm reaches full dilatation of the cervix after a further 5 hours.
 At the last examination 3/5 of the fetal head is still palpable above the pelvic brim while 3+ moulding is found on vaginal examination.
-The patient wants to bear down with contractions.
+The patient is prepared for the second stage of labour and is asked to bear down with contractions.

 1. What complications would you expect when you consider the patient’s progress during the first stage of labour?

 A prolonged second stage of labour as the patient’s progress in labour was slower than expected between 7 cm and full dilatation.

 2. What would be the most likely cause of a prolonged second stage in this patient?

 Cephalopelvic disproportion as indicated by an unengaged fetal head and 3+ moulding.